ebzzry/ebzzry.github.io/src/words.md

 - Happiness cannot be shared.
 However, one can inspire others to become happy.<br>

-- We think of that we know.<br>
+- We think that we know.<br>

-- When the rules change, adapt.<br>
+- When the rules change, adapt.
+If you can’t nor want to adapt, change the rules.<br>

 - Diplomacy as a result of non-choice is no diplomacy at all.<br>